artywysmyk/Form-Validation-Project/README.md

 # Form-Validation-Project

-The main goal of this assignment is to learn how to work with media queries and how to do form validation in JavaScript.
+The main goal of this assignment is to learn how to do form validation in JavaScript.

 Project created by Joy Shaheb and found on freeCodeCamp website.

 ![Screen Shot 2021-10-14 at 16 21 02](https://user-images.githubusercontent.com/77698908/137336709-9be51fbd-23cb-4709-acbe-1378592dbe9c.png)